90 mm gun M1/M2/M3: History

-A few hundred M1s were completed when several improvements were added to produce the 90 mm M1A1, which entered production in late 1940, and was accepted as the standard on May 22, 1941.
+A few hundred M1s were completed when several improvements were added to produce the 90 mm M1A1, which entered production in late 1940, and was accepted as standard on 22 May 1941.
+Since national arsenals had limited capacity, production of the first 300 gun mounts was contracted to Allis-Chalmers in November 1940, with the first unit shipped to the Army in September 1941.
 The M1A1 included an improved mount and spring-rammer on the breech, with the result that firing rates went up to 20 rounds per minute.
-Several thousand were available when the US entered the war, and the M1A1 was their standard anti-aircraft gun for the rest of the conflict.
+Several thousand were available when the US entered the war, and the M1A1 was the standard anti-aircraft gun for the rest of the conflict.
 Production rates continued to improve, topping out in a few thousand per month.

-Like the German 88 and the British QF 3.7 inch AA gun, the M1A1 was used against tanks in combat but, unlike the others, it could not be depressed to fire against them.
-On September 11, 1942, the Army issued specifications for a new mount to allow it to be used in this role, which resulted in the 90 mm M2, introducing yet another new mount, one that could be depressed to 10 degrees below the horizontal and featured a new electrically-assisted rammer.
-It became the standard weapon from May 13, 1943.
+Like the German 8.8 cm Flak 18/36/37/41 and the British QF 3.7 inch AA gun, the M1A1 was used against tanks in combat but, unlike the others, the original mount design could not be depressed low enough to allow fire against them.
+On 11 September 1942, the Army issued specifications for a new mount to allow it to be used in this role, which resulted in the 90 mm M2, introducing a new mount that could be depressed to 10 degrees below the horizontal and featured a new electrically assisted rammer.
+It became the standard weapon from 13 May 1943.